junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "From who?"

-"Naomi said she wanted to see you."
-Balthazar tells him.
+"Naomi said she wanted to see you," Balthazar informs him.

 <br>